stm32duino/Arduino_Core_STM32/variants/STM32MP157_DK/README.md

 ## Uploading

-As mentioned above `run_arduino.sh` file have to be uploaded manually from the PC to the board's Linux file system in order to be executed on the board directly through the board's Linux console.
+As mentioned above `run_arduino_<sketch name>.sh` file have to be uploaded manually from the PC to the board's Linux file system in order to be executed on the board directly through the board's Linux console.
 There are many ways to upload the file.

 ### Over Network